tcrgit/wirehole-arm/README.md

 WireHole is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).

 ### Other improvements in this version of Wirehole
-Not only will this compose file work with Podman, but it also uses an unoffical but more frequently updated bot-compilation of Unbound which can be found at docker.io/klutchell/unbound
+Not only will this compose.yml file work with Podman, but it also uses an unoffical but more frequently updated bot-compilation of Unbound which can be found at docker.io/klutchell/unbound

 ---